How to Resolve the Failed to Open Stream Error in WordPress

 We discussed earlier that the error can be caused by a variety of reasons, and the error message will differ depending on whether the error is caused by a particular file and the location of that file.

-As an example, imagine you’ve got a script which calls a certain plugin.
-Syncing the files would be impossible if the plugin was not installed correctly.
-If a plugin or theme seems to be malfunctioning, try removing and reinstalling it.
+For exemple, imagine you’ve got a script which calls a plugin.
+Syncing the files would be impossible if the plugin was not installed correctly or if the folder was not written accurately.

 If this fix doesn’t work, the problem might be linked to your .htaccess file